Virtual reality and augmented reality: buzzwords with a shelf-life or here to stay?

 Product trials and ‘demos’ offer that kind of customer experience enhancement.
 Product trials through a virtual environment allow the customer to experience the product, touch it, look through it, feel it and build an emotional connection.

-Consider the fact that this sort of experience of a product not only helps drive more value, educating the customer, it ends up subtly convincing and converting them.
+Consider the fact that this sort of experience of a product not only helps drive more value, educating the customer, it actually ends up subtly convincing and converting them.
 It’s hard to walk away from a memorable and tangible experience such as the one virtual reality affords customers.

 Driving marketing efforts